Manojkun1996/expro_ass3/README.md

 First of all, clone the repository in your workspace.

-Then, build the project from the workspace, in order that all message files are created.
+Then, We build the project from the workspace, in order that all message files are created.

 ```
  cd “yourworkspace”_ws